noelforte/eleventy-plugin-vento/.changeset/housekeeping.md

 - `DATA_KEYS` (used internally) moved into utils file alongside other utilities (like compatibility checks) and renamed to `CONTEXT_DATA_KEYS`.

 - Moved internal Vento/11ty data from env.\_11ty => env.utils.\_11ty.
 Previous versions mutated the Vento `env` object by adding an `_11ty` key with everything that needed accessing from within a template compile (shortcodes, filters, etc.).
-We've moved this back to `env.utils._11ty` since this is where custom helpers should live to stay out of the main object.
+This was moved this back to `env.utils._11ty` since it's probably a more appropriate place to store these functions.